Anja M. Hahn

 Sofie R. Waltl

-In 2020, Berlin introduced a rigorous rent-control policy responding to soaring rents by setting a cap on rental prices: the Mietendeckel (rent freeze).
-The policy was revoked one year later by the German Constitutional Court.
-Although successful in reducing rents during its duration, the consequences for Berlin’s rental market and adjacent municipalities are not clear.
-In this paper we evaluate the short-term causal effect of the rent freeze on the supply-side of the market, both in terms of prices and quantities.
-We develop a theoretical framework capturing the key features of the rent freeze, and test its predictions using a rich pool of detailed rent adverts.
-In addition, we estimate hedonic-style Difference-in-Differences and Spatial Regression Discontinuity models comparing price trajectories of dwellings inside and outside the policy’s scope.
-Advertised rents drop significantly upon the policy’s enactment.
-A substantial rent gap across the administrative border emerges, with rapidly growing rents for Berlin’s (unregulated) adjacent municipalities.
-Moreover, we document a significant drop in the number of advertised properties for rent, a share of which appears to be permanently lost for the rental sector.
+In 2020, Berlin introduced a rigorous rent-control policy responding to soaring prices by capping rents: the Mietendeckel (rent freeze).
+The German Constitutional Court revoked the policy only one year later.
+Although successful in lowering rents during its duration, the consequences for Berlin’s rental market and close-by markets are per se not clear.
+This article evaluates the short-term causal supply-side effects in terms of prices, quantities and landlords’ strategic behavior.
+We develop a theoretical framework capturing the key features of first generation rent control policies and Berlin specific aspects.
+Using a rich pool of detailed rent advertisements, predictions are tested and further empirical causal inference techniques are applied for comparing price trajectories of dwellings inside and outside the policy’s scope.
+Mechanically, advertised rents drop significantly upon the policy’s enactment.
+A substantial rent gap along Berlin’s administrative border emerges and rapidly growing rents in Berlin’s (unregulated) adjacent municipalities are observed.
+Landlords started adopting a hedging strategy insuring themselves against the risk of contractually long-term fixed low rents following a potentially unconstitutional law.
+While this hedge was beneficial for landlords, the risk was completely borne by tenants.
+Moreover, the number of available properties for rent dropped significantly, a share of which appears to be permanently lost for the rental sector.
+This hampers a successful housing search for first-time renters and people moving within the city.
+Overall, negative consequences for renters appear to outweigh positive ones.

 JEL Codes: C14; C43; O18; D04

-Keywords: First-Generation Rent Control; Rent Freeze; Urban Policy; Local Political Economy; Supply Disruptions; Legal Uncertainty; Berlin
+Keywords: First-Generation Rent Control; Rent Freeze; Urban Policy; Supply Disruptions; Legal Uncertainty.

-Working Paper: Hahn, Anja M., Kholodilin, Konstantin A., Waltl, Sofie R. & Marco Fongoni.
-Forward to the Past: Short-Term Effects of the Rent Freeze in Berlin (2022).
-DIW Berlin Discussion Paper No. 1999.
+Anja M. Hahn, Konstantin A. Kholodilin, Sofie R. Waltl, Marco Fongoni (2023).
+Forward to the Past: Short-Term Effects of the Rent Freeze in Berlin.
+Management Science.

 Policy Brief: Hahn, Anja M., Kholodilin, Konstantin A., and Waltl, Sofie R. (2021).
 Die unmittelbaren Auswirkungen des Berliner Mietendeckels: Wohnungen günstiger, aber schwieriger zu finden.
 DIW Wochenbericht, 8/2021(2):117–124.